 Part VI — Caveats

+[Heading inserted by No. 54 of 1996 s.
+18.]

+121. Definitions

+In this Part, unless the contrary intention appears —

+“absolute caveat” means a caveat referred to in section 122A(1)(a);

+“caveat” means an absolute caveat, a consent caveat or a subject to claim caveat;

+“consent caveat” means a caveat referred to in section 122A(2);

+“subject to claim caveat” means a caveat referred to in section 122A(1)(b).

+[Section 121 inserted by No. 54 of 1996 s.
+18.]

-120A.
-Certain surrenders not affected by this Part
+122. Certain surrenders not affected by this Part

-(1) Nothing in this Part shall be taken to prevent the registration of a surrender under section 26A or 65 which affects the subject matter of a caveat.
+(1) A reference in this Part (other than this section) to a surrender does not include a surrender under section 26A or 65.

+(2) Where —

+(a) a surrender under section 26A or 65 is registered under section 103C; and

+(b) the surrender affects a mining tenement or an interest in a mining tenement that is the subject of a caveat,

-(2) The notification requirement under section 122(1)(c) does not apply to an application for the registration of a surrender referred to in subsection (1), but notification of the registration of any such surrender shall be sent by or on behalf of the Minister in the prescribed manner to the relevant caveator.
+notification of the registration of the surrender is to be sent by or on behalf of the Minister in the prescribed manner to the person who lodged that caveat.

-[Section 120A inserted by No. 37 of 1993 s.
-21.]
+[Section 122 inserted by No. 54 of 1996 s.
+18.]

-121. Lodging of caveats
+122A.
+Lodgement of caveats

+(1) A person claiming an interest in a mining tenement may lodge at the Department at Perth or at the office of the mining registrar —

+(a) a caveat against the mining tenement forbidding the registration of a dealing or surrender affecting the mining tenement or interest; or

+(b) a caveat against the mining tenement forbidding the registration of —

+(i) a dealing affecting the mining tenement or interest unless the dealing expressly states that it is to be subject to the interest claimed by the caveator; or

+(ii) a surrender affecting the mining tenement or interest.

+(2) If —

+(a) the holder of a mining tenement has entered into an agreement with another person relating to —

+(i) the sale of the holder’s interest in the mining tenement; or

+(ii) any other matter connected with the holder’s interest in the mining tenement;

+and

+(b) the agreement so provides,

-(1) Any person claiming any interest in a mining tenement may lodge in the Department at Perth or in the office of the mining registrar for the mineral field or district thereof where the mining tenement is, a caveat that complies with this section forbidding the registration of any transfer or other instrument affecting the mining tenement or interest.
+either party to the agreement may lodge at the Department at Perth or at the office of the mining registrar a caveat against the mining tenement forbidding the registration of a dealing or surrender affecting the mining tenement or interest together with a copy of the agreement.

-(2) A caveat lodged under this section —
+(3) A caveat lodged under this section is to —

-(a) shall be in the prescribed form and shall be accompanied by the prescribed fee;
+(a) be in the prescribed form;

+(b) be accompanied by the prescribed fee;

-(b) shall state the full name and address of the caveator;
+(c) state the full name and address of the caveator;

-(c) shall be signed by the caveator or his agent; and
+(d) be signed by the caveator or an agent of the caveator; and

-(d) shall give an address within the State for the service of notices and proceedings in relation to the caveat.
+(e) give an address within the State for the service of notices and proceedings in relation to the caveat.

-(3) Upon the lodging of the caveat —
+(4) If a caveat is lodged under this section —

-(a) there shall be entered a memorial or copy of the caveat in the register kept in accordance with the regulations; and
+(a) a memorial or copy of the caveat is to be entered in the register; and

-(b) there shall be sent by registered post or certified mail to the holder of the mining tenement affected by the caveat, notice that the caveat has been so lodged.
+(b) except in the case of a consent caveat lodged by the holder of a mining tenement, a notice stating that the caveat has been lodged is to be sent by certified mail to the holder of the mining tenement affected by the caveat.

+(5) Subject to section 122B, a caveat lodged under this section has effect from the time of lodgement.

-(4) Successive caveats shall not be so lodged by, or on behalf of, the same person in respect of the same subject matter except by leave of the warden.
+(6) Successive caveats shall not be lodged by, or on behalf of, the same person in respect of the same subject matter except with the consent of a warden.

-[Section 121 amended by No. 100 of 1985 s.
-91.]
+[Section 122A inserted by No. 54 of 1996 s.
+18 (as amended by No. 39 of 2004 s.
+104(a) and (b)).]